We use Instagram to publish our class blogs. There are feeds for the following classes:

 Our Acceptable Use Policy, which is sent home at the start of every year, explicitly forbids the use of personal smartphone cameras in school except under the supervision of a teacher.
 Further, our policy also covers any technology use in school - whether personally-owned or school-owned.

-On school iPads, pupils cannot install their own apps, so younger users do not have access to these apps on school hardware.
+On school Chromebooks, pupils cannot install their own apps, so younger users do not have access to these apps on school hardware.

 Pupils do not need to have an Instagram account to access the blogs - this can be done, as before, on a desktop browser by following the links above.